wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-javascript-app/includes/7-exercise-retrieve-access-token.md

 ## Set up the app

 This exercise gets you started running an application that logs a user into Azure AD and makes a call to Microsoft Graph.
-You'll clone a GitHub repository and then configure the application to run locally on your machine.
+You'll access a GitHub repository and then configure the application to run locally on your machine.

 1. Open a terminal window on your computer and go to the folder where you want to save the app.
 1. To get the source code, visit [https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart](https://github.com/MicrosoftDocs/mslearn-retrieve-m365-data-with-msgraph-quickstart) and choose from one of the following options: